A Novel Neural Network-Based Symbolic Regression Method: Neuro-Encoded Expression Programming: Acknowledgments

 \section{Acknowledgments}

 This work was supported by National Natural Science Foundation of China under Grant No. 61573166, No. 61572230, No. 61872419, No. 61873324, No. 81671785, No. 61672262.
-Science and technology project of Shandong Province under Grant No. 2015GGX101025.
-Project of Shandong Province Higher Educational Science and Technology Program under Grant NO. J16LN07.
-Shandong Provincial Natural Science Foundation No. ZR2018LF005.
-Shandong Provincial Key R\&D Program under Grant No. 2016ZDJS01A12, No. 2016GGX101001, No. 2017CXZC1206.
+Project of Shandong Province Higher Educational Science and Technology Program under Grant No. J16LN07.
+Shandong Provincial Natural Science Foundation No. ZR2019MF040, No. ZR2018LF005.
+Shandong Provincial Key R\&D Program under Grant No. 2018GGX101048, No. 2016ZDJS01A12, No. 2016GGX101001, No. 2017CXZC1206.
 Taishan Scholar Project of Shandong Province, China.